dotkom/monoweb/docs/attendance-spesification.md

 ## Concepts

-A pool with a capacity of 0 is called a 0-pool.
+A pool with a capacity of 0 can be referred to as a a _0-pool_.

+A pool with a capacity more than 0 can be referred to as a _capacity pool_.

-A user whos year matches _a pool with capacity_, is a wanted user, also just called user.
+A user whos year matches a pool (capacity more than 0) can be referred to as a _target user_.

-A user whose year matches a 0-pool is a semi-wanted user.
+A user whose year matches a 0-pool can be referred to as a _reserve user_.

-A user whose year does not match any pool is an unwanted user.
+A user whose year does not match any pool nor 0-pool can be referred to as an _unasigned user_.

-A user with a prikk and with a year that matches a pool is called a marked wanted user.
+A target user with a prikk is called a _marked target user_.

-The pool which is created at the time of merging is called the merge pool.
+The pool which is created at the time of merging is called the _merge pool_.

 ## Pools
 The registration for an event consists of pools.